 There is a third group who will be disappointed by the Royal Commission’s refusal to investigate the Family Court of Australia and its processes of placing children in contact with abusive parents and sex offenders.

 That just didn’t go ahead despite receiving treatment on television and a petition presented to the Prime Minister.
 Justice McClellan wasn’t going to be told or pressured into doing anything he didn’t want to do.

-There will be scores of prosecutions over the next few years of fallen clergy and others accused of child sex offences and protecting and concealing the guilty.
-There is a high probability that all will be convicted and jailed.
+There have been scores of prosecutions over the last few years – fallen clergy and others accused of child sex offenses and those who protected and concealed the crimes of the guilty.

 For that, we owe Peter McClellan and his Commissioners a lot.
 The history books will judge the Royal Commission kindly.
-Its processes will likely form the framework for child sexual abuse Inquiries overseas; its combination of private sessions and public hearings was a masterstroke.
+Its processes have continued to form the framework for child sexual abuse inquiries overseas; its combination of private sessions and public hearings was a masterstroke.

-A nation has been heard by the Royal Commission and is grateful for its finished work.
+A nation was heard by the Royal Commission and we are grateful for its finished work.

-There is still much to be done, however.
+However, there is still much to be done.